-If you are trying to roast a chicken or cook a pan of lasagna, you won't have much luck doing it without any heat.
+If you are trying to roast a chicken or cook a pan of lasagna, you won't have much luck doing it without any heat from your electric oven.
 The reasons why your oven won't heat can vary, but you can usually narrow it down quickly with a little know-how and some investigation.
-Look to the most common reasons first, and you are likely to find your answers.
+If you have electric oven temperature problems, look to the most common reasons first when you begin to troubleshoot the problem.

 Knobs and Switches